pinf/loader-js/NOTES.md

 -------

   * warning: undeclared require(widget) called from ...
-    * When running tests this seems to add an extra test and fail the test suite
   * CLI variables and arguments
   * Package parsing to find widgets etc... for security policy stuff

   * ChromeURL to JSGI
-  * Loading programs from archives
   * Downloading program archives based on mappings
   * Resource path resolving for packages
   * Hook package testing into `cfx test`